Graph Representation Learning for Spatial Image Steganalysis: Proposed Method

 \section{Proposed Method}

 As shown in Fig. 1, the proposed architecture consists of three phases, i.e., \emph{image-to-graph translation}, \emph{graph representation learning} and \emph{binary classification}.
 The purpose of image-to-graph translation is to convert an image to a graph with feature vectors assigned to the nodes.
 The graph can be then fed to a graph attention network for representation learning, allowing the outputted feature vector to be used for final classification.
-We show more technical details in the following subsections.